ucberkeley/savio-training-parallel-2016/parallel.md

 Here we'll run a job that uses multiple threads for linear algebra.

 ```
-srun -A co_stat -p savio --ntasks-per-node=1 --cpus-per-task=4 -N 1 -t 5:00
+srun -A co_stat -p savio --ntasks-per-node=1 --cpus-per-task=4 -N 1 -t 5:00 --pty bash
 module load python/2.7.8 numpy
 python < linear_algebra.py &
-top  # should see 400% CPU in use
+top  # should see >100% CPU in use
 ```

+Python on Savio is set up to use Atlas for threaded linear algebra, but unlike MKL or openBLAS, I don't know of a way to control the maximum number of threads used...

 Suppose our parallel computational tasks each did linear algebra and we wanted to run multiple computational tasks, each with multiple cores for the linear algebra.

 We can set up an iPython parallel cluster as previously but making sure we have multiple cores per computational task.
 Note that an example *hybrid.py* does not actually exist.

 ```
 #!/bin/bash